Here are our latest posts 😊

 Our coffee stories

 Megan was a die-hard fruit smoothie fan until her gal pal from Youth Group introduced her to Gloria Jean’s cookie coffee chillers.
 Those icy beverages proved a gateway drug, and Megan has since drank thousands of cups of coffees ever since.
 She apologizes to her high school friends who had to deal with her pretending to like black diner coffee during her teen angst years.
 But now, she apologizes to no one.
 LIFE’S TOO SHORT FOR BAD COFFEE!!
-And now she’s very excited to share her insights on how to make good coffee at home.
+And now she’s very excited to share her ideas on how to make good coffee at home.

 David didn’t really get serious about coffee until the last few years.
 A certain blonde haired lady is mostly responsible for that.
 But when he gets into something, he gets *really* into it.
 And that means that he’s seen more YouTube videos, forum discussions, and articles about coffee than most people do in their entire life.